Ucodia/face-align/README.md

   --engine {dlib,mediapipe}
-                        Face detection engine to use (default: mediapipe) --debug               Show facial landmarks in the output image --max-faces MAX_FACES
+                        Face detection engine to use (default: mediapipe) --debug               Show facial landmarks in the output image --refine              Enable refined landmarks in MediaPipe (provides 478 landmarks instead of 468) --max-faces MAX_FACES
                         Maximum number of faces to process per image (default: 3, use 1 for single face only)
 ```